ebrahim-elias/todolist/User Manual.md

  >> (2) Show By Date
  >>
 ```
-If options 1 is chosenl, tasks will be sorted by projects
+* If options 1 is chosen, tasks will be sorted by projects

 ### Sorted by Projects